seishin77/wotan/README.md

 Wotan is the god of victory, knowledge and deads.

+## What do you need ?

+1. Apache with openssl
+2. MySQL
+3. git
+4. make

 ## Installation

+1. git clone https://github.com/seishin77/wotan.git (or download archive)
+2. make install
-1. Visit your site
+3. Visit your site
-2. Configure
+4. Configure
-3. Create or not a student class
+5. Create or not a student class
-4. Create thematic categories and questions
+6. Create thematic categories and questions
-5. Invite students
+7. Invite students